Screening and Health Educator Model

 In this model, community health workers (CHWs) deliver screenings and health education to the target population.
 CHWs may provide health education related to disease prevention and healthy behaviors.
 Examples of health education topics include:

 - Health screenings

-Examples of Health Educator Models
+Examples of Rural Screening and Health Education Models

 - In Ely, Minnesota, through the Northern Lights Clubhouse (NLC), a CHW provides outreach and follow-up services to connect behavioral health clients to a community care team.
 The CHW develops educational programming, provides employment support, and works to reduce isolation among clients.

 - Community health representatives at the Laguna Pueblo in Laguna, New Mexico implement the Tribal Home Based Kidney Care Project to conduct screenings and provide health education to community members with diabetes who are at increased risk or have started experiencing kidney disease related to their diabetes.

 CHWs often attend trainings on cultural competency so that they may provide health education that is effective for the population they are serving and sensitive to patients' values and experiences.
 In particular, CHW programs serving populations in tribal or border communities must ensure their CHWs deliver culturally appropriate health education and nutrition information.
 CHWs delivering health education in an outreach situation such as home visiting will also need additional training to ensure that they understand the scope of their work, the steps to take in case of an emergency, and how to keep themselves and their patients safe.

 - MHP Salud

 - University of Kentucky Center of Excellence in Rural Health